CAFDataProcessing/staging-service/staging-service/README.md

 The base storage folder where the content files will be staged.
 Defaults to /etc/store/batches/.

 #### CAF_STAGING_SERVICE_FIELDVALUE_SIZE_THRESHOLD
 The maximum data value size in bytes allowed for a field in a document before it is extracted into a separate file.
 Defaults to 8192 (which is 8KB)

+#### CAF_STAGING_SERVICE_SKIP_FILE_CLEANUP
+Skip the cleanup of abandoned batches that are no longer being worked on, these batches can be left behind if the service crashes during processing.
+`Default: false`

+#### CAF_STAGING_SERVICE_FILE_AGE_THRESHOLD
+How old an inprogress batch is allowed to be before it is deleted as stale.
+This is measured in milliseconds and defaults to one hour.
+`Default: 3600000`

+#### CAF_STAGING_SERVICE_FILE_CLEAN_UP_INTERVAL
+How long the service should wait between the completion of one clean up run and starting another, this is measured in milliseconds and defaults to one day.
+`Default: 86400000`

 ### Logging Configuration